ranjeetrkl/english-placement-app/ai-language-test/README.md

 # 🧠 AI-Powered English Placement Test

-This is a web-based application designed to assess a user's English proficiency through automated, AI-powered analysis of their writing and speaking skills.
+This is a web-based application designed to assess a user's English proficiency through automated, AI-powered analysis of their **grammar & vocabulary**, **writing**, and **speaking** skills.
 It serves as a modern placement tool for English language training institutes.

 🎯 **Live Demo:** [Try it Here](https://funny-belekoy-63f75e.netlify.app/)